-We have examined the digital files in European Single Electronic Format (ESEF) of Lar España Real Estate SOCIMI, S.A. and subsidiaries for 2023, which comprise the XHTML file including the consolidated financial statements for 2023 and the XBRL files with the tagging performed by the entity, which will form part of the annual financial report.
+We have examined the digital file in European Single Electronic Format (ESEF) of Lar España Real Estate SOCIMI, S.A. for 2023, which comprise the XHTML file including the financial statements for 2023, which will form part of the annual financial report.

-The Directors of Lar España Real Estate SOCIMI, S.A. are responsible for presenting the annual financial report for 2023 in accordance with the format and markup requirements established in Commission Delegated Regulation (EU) 2019/815 of 17 December 2018 ("ESEF Regulation").
-In this regard, the Annual Corporate Governance Report and the Annual Directors' Remuneration Report were included by reference in the consolidated Directors' report.
+The Directors of Lar España Real Estate SOCIMI, S.A. are responsible for presenting the annual financial report for 2023 in accordance with the format requirements established in Commission Delegated Regulation (EU) 2019/815 of 17 December 2018 ("ESEF Regulation").
+In this regard, the Annual Corporate Governance Report and the Annual Directors' Remuneration Report were included by reference in the Directors' report.

-Our responsibility is to examine the digital files prepared by the Parent's Directors, in accordance with the audit regulations in force in Spain.
-Those regulations require that we plan and perform our audit procedures in order to ascertain whether the content of the consolidated financial statements included in the aforementioned digital files corresponds in full to that of the consolidated financial statements that we have audited, and whether those consolidated financial statements and the aforementioned files were formatted and marked up, in all material respects, in accordance with the requirements established in the ESEF Regulation.
+Our responsibility is to examine the digital file prepared by the Company's Directors, in accordance with the audit regulations in force in Spain.
+Those regulations require that we plan and perform our audit procedures in order to ascertain whether the content of the financial statements included in the aforementioned file corresponds in full to that of the financial statements that we have audited, and whether those financial statements were formatted, in all material respects, in accordance with the requirements established in the ESEF Regulation.

-In our opinion, the digital files examined correspond in full to the audited consolidated financial statements, and these are presented and have been marked up, in all material respects, in accordance with the requirements established in the ESEF Regulation.
+In our opinion, the digital file examined corresponds in full to the audited financial statements, and these are presented, in all material respects, in accordance with the requirements established in the ESEF Regulation.

-Additional Report to the Parent's Audit Committee
+Additional Report to the Audit Committee

-The opinion expressed in this report is consistent with the content of our additional report to the Parent's audit committee dated 28 February 2024.
+The opinion expressed in this report is consistent with the content of our additional report to the Company's audit committee dated 28 February 2024.